-The adjusted speed at which a recorded cuelists, scenes, chases, and effects are played.
-For recorded chases rate is represented in beats per minute.
+The adjusted spe d at which a recorded cuelists, scenes, chases, and effects are played. or recorded chases rate is represented in beats per minute.
 For recorded cues, scenes, scenes, and effects rate is represented in percentage.
 For example, a 2s cue will playback in 4s when the cuelist it is part of has a rate of 50%.